stefets/node-red-flow-mididings/README.md

 A Node Red Flow that provide a UI for mididings

 # Presentation
 This flow allow the control of mididings with the OSC protocol.
 It is the Node Red version of my Flaskdings application.
 If you are a programmer you may use Flaskings instead which is dynamic and faster.
 If you are not a programmer, you may use this flow and you can change the UI as you want and there is very few javascript code.
-However, the Noed Red UI is a static layout of 16 scenes and 32 subscenes and can be extend if you want in the flow editor.
+However, the Node Red UI is a static layout of 16 scenes and 32 subscenes and can be extend if you want in the flow editor.

 # The UI
 <img src="/assets/ui.png" />